fastly/compute-actions/README.md

 To compile and deploy a Compute@Edge service at the root of the repository.
 If you used `fastly compute init` to initialise your project, this will work out of the box:

+### Rust-based Workflow

+You will need to install the correct Rust toolchain for the Fastly action to build your project.
+The [rust-toolchain](https://github.com/marketplace/actions/rust-toolchain) action can handle this for you with the following configuration:

 ```yml
 name: Deploy Application
 on: